 The cost of that decision is on the CTO or PO who believe that their developers won’t leave any issues unreported.
 But are they actively looking for software errors while they code?
 Not so much.
 You’ve heard the development mantra “If it’s not broke, don’t fix it”.
 Does it still sound believable?

-But worry not, because if you believe there should be more extensive testing in your process, the shift will get easier in time.
+But worry not, because if you believe there should be more extensive testing in your development cycle, shifting left will get easier in time.